 Ok, now you know how not to start a Shared Inbox initiative using just a regular email account.
-In order to make the most of a G Suite Shared Mailbox in your team, you need an alternative that is both practical and cost-effective.
+To make the most of a G Suite Shared Mailbox in your team, you need an alternative that is both practical and cost-effective.
 But, above all, you need a tool that helps you bring the most out of your inbox.

 Drag put an end to those days with lots of people sharing the same login and password, it will give each of your team members access to the same space.
-This not only adds security but provides a clearer workflow, because you’ll be able to know who’s accessing what information and who’s assigned to each task or email.
+This not only adds security but provides a clearer workflow.
+You’ll be able to know who’s accessing what information and who’s assigned to each task or email.

 The best part is that mastering your shared inbox – no learning curve needed because it’s all inside your Gmail inbox – it’s only the beginning.
 The power of this business tool will reflect in every single aspect of your business.

 Other advantages of a well structured G Suite Shared Mailbox

 It is as simple as it sounds.
 With a team well aligned in the same inbox, the need for internal emails will drop dramatically.
 You will also stop emailing yourself.
 Let’s say you work with Helpdesk: instead of forwarding a message to a peer and waiting for an answer, you simply write a note on the email with any feedback you want to provide.
 For internal communication, email becomes pointless.
 In a shared inbox, all you have to do is write notes and comments in the email, so people get it easily.

 Fewer emails, less tools, one inbox and one interface.
 A Shared Inbox will indeed minimize your workflow, making your team more aligned and on top of their game.
 Here are some numbers from the McKinsey Global Institute in terms of how beneficial is for your team to have a good communication.